 More and more people who live with memory and cognitive impairments are turning to smart phone apps as a tool, an aid, a crutch, in hopes of helping them remember, stay on track and take control of their day-to-day life.
-I am one of those people (click here to read my full story) and in this blog I will explain the fundamentals of why popular calendar & reminder apps like Apple iCal, Apple Reminders, Google Calendar, don’t work for us.
+In this blog we will explain the fundamentals of why popular calendar & reminder apps like Apple iCal, Apple Reminders, Google Calendar, may not work.

 Usability is EVERYTHING

 First, lets understand what “Usability” means: Usability means that the people who use a product can do so quickly and easily to accomplish their own tasks.– Janice (Ginny) Redish and Joseph Dumas, A Practical Guide to Usability Testing, 1999, p.
 4

 Usability is the difference between a user adopting a product vs. abandoning a product.
 If a product does not help a user accomplish their own task, then it has failed.
 This concept is especially true when it comes to our population of users.
 People living with Brain Injuries, ADHD, Alzheimers, Dementia, etc., have a real need for products that assist in their day-to-day living, especially when it comes to managing it and getting things done.